aws/aws-cdk-go/awscdkscheduleralpha/README.md

 of millions of tasks across many AWS services without provisioning or managing underlying infrastructure.

 1. **Schedule**: A schedule is the main resource you create, configure, and manage using Amazon EventBridge Scheduler.
 Every schedule has a schedule expression that determines when, and with what frequency, the schedule runs.
 EventBridge Scheduler supports three types of schedules: rate, cron, and one-time schedules.
 When you create a schedule, you configure a target for the schedule to invoke.
-2. **Targets**: A target is an API operation that EventBridge Scheduler calls on your behalf every time your schedule runs.
+2. **Target**: A target is an API operation that EventBridge Scheduler calls on your behalf every time your schedule runs.
 EventBridge Scheduler supports two types of targets: templated targets and universal targets.
 Templated targets invoke common API operations across a core groups of services.
-For example, EventBridge Scheduler supports templated targets for invoking AWS Lambda Function or starting execution of Step Function state machine.
+For example, EventBridge Scheduler supports templated targets for invoking AWS Lambda Function or starting execution of Step Functions state machine.
 For API operations that are not supported by templated targets you can use customizable universal targets.
 Universal targets support calling more than 6,000 API operations across over 270 AWS services.
 3. **Schedule Group**: A schedule group is an Amazon EventBridge Scheduler resource that you use to organize your schedules.
 Your AWS account comes